1. Overview of Meaning

 5. Cultural and Historical Background

-Relation to Japanese Culture: The concept of “殺” is deeply embedded in Japanese history and culture, often appearing in literature, films, and traditional arts.
-It reflects the darker aspects of human nature and societal issues.
+Relation to Japanese Culture: The concept of “殺” is deeply embedded in Japanese culture, often appearing in literature, films, and discussions about morality and justice.